LeibyteDev/tournament-scoring/README.md

 ---

+### Running of the program
+During the development of the program, I tested and ran the program through the Python IDLE environment - it seems to only function through there, I cannot verify if any other methods of running the program will work or function as intended.

 ### Program updates
 This program will not recieve any additonal updates, changes or bug fixes from its release, as I have no intentions to develop this program further.